Thomas Tuchel not approached by Man Utd as Erik ten Hag expects to remain in charge at Old Trafford

 No approach from Man Utd for Thomas Tuchel as Erik ten Hag expects to remain in charge at Old Trafford; United not panicking and are determined to be 'measured' in how they assess Ten Hag's future; Man Utd have won only three of 11 games in all competitions this season

-Manchester United have not made an approach to Thomas Tuchel with Erik ten Hag on a brief holiday while the club's executive committee meet in London to discuss next steps.
+Manchester United have not made an approach to Thomas Tuchel with Erik ten Hag on a brief holiday after the club's executive committee met in London to discuss next steps on Tuesday.

 Ten Hag, as is usual during the international break along with players not representing their countries, has taken a few days off to recharge and is expecting to still be in charge at Old Trafford at the end of the international break.

-He is under the impression that he retains the backing of the club's hierarchy ahead of their summit and has not been informed any differently.
+He is under the impression that he retains the backing of the club's hierarchy and has not been informed any differently.

 Tuchel, who United progressed the furthest with in the summer in regard to possibly replacing Ten Hag during a strategic review, has not received any formal communication yet to take over at Old Trafford.